valencia21/valencia21.github.io/_posts/2021-11-16-the-case-for-tolerance.markdown

 I also think this framework is useful in communication, since you can talk in terms of an abstract intention rather than something fundamental about a person’s character, and slowly work your way towards a deeper understanding.

-*“The fact that you did x, which shows just how y you are.”*

-*“I noticed you did x, can you help me understand why?”*
+*“The fact that you did x, which shows just how y you are.”* versus *“I noticed you did x, can you help me understand why?”*

 ## Other comments